zzzx1224/Beyond-model-adaptation-at-test-time-Papers/README.md

 - [Test-Time Prompt Tuning for Zero-Shot Generalization in Vision-Language Models](https://openreview.net/forum?id=e8PVEkSa4Fq), NeurIPS 2022.
 Boost generalization in zero-shot manner.
 Fine-tune prompts at test time, with entropy minimization and confidence selection (only high confident ones) on the augmented single test sample.
 - [Surgical Fine-Tuning Improves Adaptation to Distribution Shifts](https://openreview.net/forum?id=APuPRxjHvZ), ICLR 2023.
 Tune only one block of parameters and freeze the remaining parameters, outperforms full fine-tuning on a range of distribution shifts; Tuning different blocks performs best for different types of distribution shifts.
 Theoretically, we prove that for two-layer neural networks in an idealized setting, first-layer tuning can outperform fine-tuning all layers.
 Intuitively, fine-tuning more parameters on a small target dataset can cause information learned during pre-training to be forgotten, and the relevant information depends on the type of shift.
 Propose automatically finding an adequate subset of layers to perform surgical fine-tuning on.
 - [Neuro-Modulated Hebbian Learning for Fully Test-Time Adaptation](https://arxiv.org/abs/2303.00914), Arxiv.
 Fine-tune the first convoutional layer by bottom-up feed-forward adaptation process, Hebbian learning and fine-tune the neuromodulator by top-down feedback-based optimization like entropy minimization.
+- [EcoTTA: Memory-Efficient Continual Test-time Adaptation via Self-distilled Regularization](https://arxiv.org/abs/2303.01904), CVPR 2023.
+Introduce meta-networks composed of a BN layer and a Conv layer; Adapt only the meta-network for memory efficient.

 Investigation on loss functions.
 - [Fully Test-Time Adaptation for Image Segmentation](https://link.springer.com/chapter/10.1007/978-3-030-87199-4_24), MICCAI 2021.
 Like tent, fine-tune by Regional nuclear-norm loss and Contour regularization loss.